pranavamin250898/Yelp-Analysis/README.md

 ## Contributing

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`
+2. Create a new branch:
 3. Make your contributions.
 4. Create a pull request describing your changes.

-## License

-This project is licensed under the [Your License] License.

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your@email.com].
+For any questions or inquiries, please contact [Pranav Amin] at [pranavamin250898@gmail.com].

 ---
 Feel free to customize this README.md template further based on your project's specific details and requirements.